 I'm a New-York based independent strategist.

 I figured the best way understand these changes is to jump right in.
-To speed-learn, to steal, to invent, to take risks, with fearless, curious people.
-And to have enough time left over to experiment with life itself - to make stuff, volunteer, learn new skills.
+To speed-learn, to steal, to invent and to take risks, alongside fearless, curious people - and to have enough time left over to experiment with life itself - to make stuff, volunteer, learn new skills.

 The kinds of projects I love

-+ Hard cases: brands down on their luck or facing big challenges; when more of the same is no longer working.
+Tough cases: brands down on their luck or facing big challenges; when more of the same is no longer working.

 What I’m good at